pn141/Pytest-Flask-Playground/README.md

    **Note** There is no need to install Pytest as it is already part of the requirements for Flask_playground and has already been installed.

  ## Running Pytest-Flask-Playground
-Running "Pytest-Flask-Playground" requires that "Flask-playground" is started in "testing" mode.
+Running "Pytest-Flask-Playground" requires that "Flask_playground" is started in "testing" mode.
 You can either use [this script](https://github.com/pn141/Changing-environment) or follow the instructions below:

-   1. Make sure Flask-playground is stopped then locate file ".env" at the root of folder "Flask-playground"
+   1. Make sure Flask_playground is stopped then locate file ".env" at the root of folder "Flask_playground"

    2. Edit the file, locate entry ```FLASK_ENV = 'development'``` and replace it with ```FLASK_ENV = 'testing'```.
 Save the file and close it.

    3. In the same file, locate the following entry and make sure it matches the entry in "Installation instructions" step 3 above.
    ```
-   TEST_DATABASE_URL = 'sqlite:///C:\\path\\to\\flask-playground\\data-test.sqlite'
+   TEST_DATABASE_URL = 'sqlite:///C:\\path\\to\\flask_playground\\data-test.sqlite'
    ```

-   3. In the same location, edit file "flask-playground.py".
+   3. In the same location, edit file "flask_playground.py".
 Locate entry ```app = create_app('development')``` and replace it with ```app = create_app('testing')```.
 Save the file and close it.

-   4. Start "flask-playground" using command "flask run".
+   4. Start "flask_playground" using command "flask run".
 The application should now indicate in the shell that it is running in 'testing' mode.
    ```
-   (venv) C:\projects\project - github\Flask-playground>flask run
+   (venv) C:\projects\project - github\Flask_playground>flask run
- * Serving Flask app "flask-playground.py"
+ * Serving Flask app "flask_playground.py"
  * Environment: testing
  * Debug mode: off
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)